tmbumaths/python-workshop/docs/quiz.md

 1. [Day 10 Quiz](https://forms.gle/eBMq5txnahzGSb2f8)

-!!! info
-    You can check your rank on the [homepage](https://sandeepsuman.com/python-workshop)
+!!! info "You can check your rank on the [homepage](https://sandeepsuman.com/python-workshop)"